Working with the Community: Activist Milestone #5

-- Make sure your new activists and donors have given you their forms so that you can get them to the DC office.
+- Make sure your new activists and donors have given you their information so you can get it to the DC office.

 - Remind new activists of your next scheduled RESULTS group meeting.

-- See that new folks have been placed on your group’s roster and e-mail distribution list so they can stay in the loop, and let them know they are invited to the next New Activist Orientation series (happening quarterly).
-People can contact Lisa Marchal at [email protected] to register or learn more.
+- See that new folks have been placed on your group’s roster and e-mail distribution list so they can stay in the loop, and let them know they are invited to the next New Activist Orientation.
+People can go to www.results.org/volunteer to register or learn more.

 And now congratulate yourself on a job very well done!